mythking-git/random/Sixth Form Summer Work/README.md

 # Problem 1

-Write an program to:
+1. Write an program to:
-    a.
-Ask the user to input
+    - Ask the user to input
-        i.
-Their first name
+        - Their first name
-        ii.
-Their surname
+        - Their surname
-        iii.
-A date, in the format DD/MM/YYYY
+        - A date, in the format DD/MM/YYYY
-    b.
-The program should then output a customer ID as follows:
+    - The program should then output a customer ID as follows:
-        i.
-The date in the format YYYYMMDD, then the first three letters of the surname, then the first initial, then the length of their first name.
+        - The date in the format YYYYMMDD, then the first three letters of the surname, then the first initial, then the length of their first name.
 All letters should be in capitals
-        ii.
-For example, John Smith, 27/05/2017 would give 20170527SMITHJ4
+        - For example, John Smith, 27/05/2017 would give 20170527SMITHJ4
-    c.
-The program should validate any inputs and keep asking for inputs until the user enters correct details or types “quit” at any point
+    - The program should validate any inputs and keep asking for inputs until the user enters correct details or types “quit” at any point

 ## Pseudocode Plan